MDPI-AG/case-study-backend-engineering-php/README.md

 #### 7. Bonus (optional)

+- Advanced API Key authentication with a database table for clients and/or API keys.
-- Use Symfony Serializer groups to customize JSON responses.
+- Use Symfony Serializer to customize JSON responses.
 - Add pagination on the GET /api/books endpoint.
 - Add filters (e.g., search by author or title).
 - Add OpenAPI/Swagger documentation for the API.